bewuethr/bewuethr.github.io/2020-04-05-taop-summary.md

 ## Parts I and II: Preface and Introduction

-I didn't take any notes for these – they're a very general introduction to the book, a first application example, and why you should use Postgres.
+I didn't take any notes for these---they're a very general introduction to the book, a first application example, and why you should use Postgres.
 Got it.

 ## Part III: Writing SQL Queries